paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2017-04-14-away_to_galway.md

 Arriving in Galway, coaches outside the station dropped off throngs of tourists, while much of the grass in nearby Eyre Square was covered by those enjoying the glorious weather.
 Every street was a stage, with musicians and dancers adding to the festival-like vibe.
 Galway is Ireland’s fourth biggest city, yet its atmosphere easily rivals that of the capital.
 With just a few hours to spend in the city, I would barely scratch the surface.

-{% include 'figure' with '/images/2017/05/away_to_galway/cathedral_windows.jpg'
+{% render 'figure' with '/images/2017/05/away_to_galway/cathedral_windows.jpg'
   caption: 'Stained glass windows in Galway Cathedral.'
   alignment: 'bleed'
 %}